-The operation removes a piece of your bowel shown in the diagram below.
+The operation removes a piece of your colon shown in the diagram below.

 A cut will be made in your abdomen (tummy).
-The Consultant Surgeon will remove the diseased area of bowel and a length of normal bowel either side of it will be removed in an attempt to remove any potentially diseased areas.
+The Consultant Surgeon will remove the diseased area of bowel and a length of normal bowel either side of it (in an attempt to remove any potentially diseased areas).